Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsection{Technical Contribution}

 The SHeF-WIP method relies on step height and frequency.
-We assumed that users can decrease their step frequency by raising their foot and therefore achieve a higher virtual speed with less intensive stepping motion, leading to more stability and safety at high speeds.
-Furthermore, we hypothesized that the step height parameter improves the naturalness and realism of virtual walking because it controls not only the step frequency but also the stride in real walking.
+We hypothesized that users can decrease their step frequency by raising their foot and therefore achieve a higher virtual speed with slower stepping motion, leading to more stability and safety at high speeds.
+Furthermore, we hypothesized that the step height parameter improves the naturalness and realism of virtual walking because we control not only the step frequency but also the step length in real walking.
 Therefore, our intention was to introduce a second control strategy of WIP in the standard WIP technique (GUD-WIP), enabling a richer UX and more varied strategies.